Imported vs American-Made Restaurant Seats: A Comparison

 As a restaurant furniture manufacturer, we want to help you understand the variety of options available to you.
 When placing an order online for restaurant chairs or bar stools, you are seldom able to see and feel the finished product.
 Many other companies can be deceiving in their choice of words.

-When you see "wood seats" you should ask yourself: Is this solid wood or plywood?
-A plywood seat is constructed of thin layers of wood to make a seat that looks “solid”.
+When you see "wood seats," you should ask yourself: Is this solid wood or plywood?
+A plywood seat is constructed of thin layers of wood to make a seat that looks “solid.”
 How can this be durable?

-• Solid wood seats inherit the true beauty of the wood with the grain; the plywood seats will have a flat look.
+• Solid wood seats inherit the true beauty of the wood with the grain; plywood seats will have a flat look.

-The most important things to remember are durability and looks - Those parameters are the exact reason why a Solid Wood Seat is much superior than plywood.
+The most important things to remember are durability and looks.
+These parameters are the exact reason why solid wood seats are much superior to plywood.
 Check your vendor before purchasing and ask the right questions.
 If you need further assistance, our sales professionals will be able to help you.
-Call us at (888) 495-8884 with any question or concerns.
+Call us at (888) 495-8884 with any questions or concerns.

 Our solid wood seats not only look better but have many advantages over the competition’s plywood seats.